 The PolyLube MRP bearing can withstand static loads of approximately 70,000 PSI and 30,000 PSI (483 MPa and 207 MPa) under dynamic loading.
 For dry running applications, the maximum speed is approximately 10 surface feet per minute (0.05 m/s).
 The typical average design pressure for high duty cycle applications is 10,000 PSI (69 MPa).

 This bearing’s operating temperature range is ±325°F (-198 to 163°C).
 Maximum continuous operational surface temperature for the standard formulation is 325°F (163°C), depending upon load characteristics.
 The bearing has been heat stabilized at these temperatures, so that little dimensional change will occur in the bearing during operation.
 In a free state, the coefficient of expansion of the PolyLube MRP bearing is approximately 4.8 x 10-6 in/in/°F (8.69 x 10-6 m/m/°C), lower than steel and most metals.

-PolyLube MRP bearings are the bearing of choice in highly loaded bearing joints where a life cycle of over 500,000 cycles is desired.
+MRP composite bearings excel in highly loaded bearing joints where a lifespan of over 500,000 cycles is desired.
 Testing has shown this bearing has wear under 0.006" (0.15mm) after 1.6 million cycles.
 Applications include material handling equipment, high duty cranes, earth-moving equipment, construction equipment, agriculture equipment and food processing systems.
-MRP bearings have extremely low absorption rates and are well designed for wet and submerged applications.
+MRP bearings have extremely low water absorption rates and are well designed for wet and submerged applications.

 Any ratings are typical for design purposes.
 Your design parameters may affect final ratings.
 Consult with a Polygon sales engineer for guidance.
 Final testing and approval is the customer's responsibility for their application.
 This information is derived from our testing and published data.
 There is no assurance of these properties, or warranty provided that these products are suitable for any particular purpose or operational situation.